leaf-byte/pygame-project/README.md

 My first pygame project
 "Tetris" on pygame

-"data" folder contains all needed resources main.py is the main python file
-Also, there is a presentation in russian.
+"data" folder contains all needed resources, main.py is the main python file, also, there is a presentation in russian.